 - Scroll down and click Add a new column.

-- Enter the internal name you gave the column in the Column Internal Name field.
+- Enter the internal name (not the friendly, display name) you previously gave the column in the Column Internal Name field.

 See the Identify the Internal SharePoint Column Name BrightWork help topic for some tips on identifying the internal column name.

-- Enter the title you would like the column to have in the Caption field – again, use a combination of Region and your initials.
+- Enter the display title you would like the column to have in the Caption field.

 - Select Choice.